 Do you offer any online or part-time courses?

 We do not currently offer any of our courses online.
-The part-time variant of the DPhil is currently subject to formal institutional approval and applicants are asked to contact firstname.lastname@example.org to register interest and to obtain further information.
+A part-time DPhil will be offered starting in 2017; interested applicants can contact email@example.com for further information.

 What fees do I have to pay?